According to Gallup’s 2022 research, employee stress-levels are at an all-time high.

 - Financial instability — resigning without having another job lined up may put you in a difficult financial situation.
 Make sure you have a solid plan in place before you make the decision to leave your current position.

-- Burning bridges — when you resign, it’s important to do so gracefully and professionally.
-Avoid burning any bridges, as you never know when you may need to rely on your network in the future.
+- Burning bridges — when you resign, ideally you do so gracefully and professionally without burning any bridges, as you never know when you may need to rely on your network in the future.

 - Inconvenience for others — quitting without notice may cause inconvenience or hardship for your employer or colleagues.
 Try to give them as much notice as possible so they can make appropriate arrangements.